giansi/gravstrap/elements/files/panel.markdown

-# All these sections are optional.
+# All these sections are optional, but section names are mandatory.
 For table and listgroup sections you must add an html content because of required classes

 [SECTION body]